elasticluster/elasticluster/docs/usage.rst

 ``--yes``

-    Since stopping a cluster is a possibly desruptive action, elasticluster will always ask for confirmation before doing any modification, unless this option is given.
+    Since stopping a cluster is a possibly disruptive action, elasticluster will always ask for confirmation before doing any modification, unless this option is given.